joshjh2002/software-engineering-models/LearningPlan.md

 ### Joshua Helman

 #### About Me
 I am a hard-working individual.
-I am a very resilient, calm and understanding person, wanting to explore my opportinities in the world of work.
+I am a very resilient, calm, and understanding person, wanting to explore my opportinities in the world of work.
 I have experience with children and adults alike, which allows me to communicate well with all age groups.

 #### Skills
 * Excellent patience